w3c/wg-effectiveness/process.md

 Workshops and Symposium can be limited to W3C Members or open to the public.
 Often these events result in new groups or work items within W3C, but this is not guarenteed.

-Workshops and Symposium has some participation and organisation rules, please see the W3C Process Document](https://w3c.github.io/w3process/#GAEvents) for details of these.
+Workshops and Symposium has some participation and organisation rules, please see the [W3C Process Document](https://w3c.github.io/w3process/#GAEvents) for details of these.

 # Liaisons
 W3C sometimes coordinates acitivies with another organisation or informs other organisations of W3C work relevant to their work or operations.
-Liaisons are managed by the [Team](#).
+Liaisons are managed by the [W3C Team](#the-w3c-team).

-[The Director](#) can negotiate a Memorandum of Understanding (MoU) with another organisation.
+[The Director](#the-director) can negotiate a Memorandum of Understanding (MoU) with another organisation.
 This may be for many reasons including the W3C working with another organisation on a joint piece of work.
-The [AC](#) will be informed of an MoU before signing.
+The [AC](#advisory-committee-ac) will be informed of an MoU before signing.
 For further details on MoU process please see the [W3C Process Document](https://w3c.github.io/w3process/#Liaisons).

 # Terms
 * __W3C Recommendation__: W3C standards are referred to as "W3C Recommendations".